Foody

 Problem

-Busy workers and commuters lack the time necessary to prepare a healthy and proper meal.
+Busy workers and commuters often lack the time or energy to prepare healthy meals, leading them to make less nutritious choices out of convenience.

 Goal